-Bubinga a dense reddish African hardwood (not as red as Paduak) that has tight grain.
+Bubinga a dense reddish African hardwood (not as red as Padauk) that has tight grain.
 Perfect for boxes, turning, and pens or accent pieces in any of these.

 Buckeye Burl, I have not linked to a technical description as I cannot find one that does it justice.
 To be usable this wood needs impregnating with resin in a vacuum chamber and has one or two dyes added for effect.
 This is a stunning wooden rollerball pen.

 Burl, Burr, a growth on the side of the tree caused either by insects, disease, or fungi.
-The burl is one of nature’s Beauty’s they can produce stunning figure and grain.
-Also the most difficult to work with because of the conflicting grain directions.
-I have some stunning examples such a the Buckeye above or this Burl Oak Rollerball Pen.
+The burl is one of nature’s Beauty’s they can produce the stunning figure and grain.
+Also, the most difficult to work with because of the conflicting grain directions.
+I have some stunning examples such the Buckeye above or this Burl Oak Rollerball Pen.

 Cherry easy to work with and turns a golden colour as it ages.
-Used a lot in furniture, I tend to use it in conjunction with other woods for pen turning with little figure to show on something as small as a pen.
+Used a lot in furniture, I use it with other woods for pen turning with little figure to show on something as small as a pen.

 Coolabah Australian woods are hard and this one is no exception although this one is not as dusty as some.
 The wood has beautiful colours and figure, also expensive and not available in large quantities.
 This fountain Pen is Stunning.

 Cocobolo is a hard, dense oily wood from the rosewood family.
 Sharp tools are a must then no problem working with it.
-A favourite wood of mine as with many woodworkers for the colours and density it makes beautiful pens and other woodturning.
+A favourite wood of mine as with many woodworkers for the colours and density it makes stunning pens and other wood turning.

 Curly Maple Not a species but a description of the grain of the wood.
-Just look at the beautiful figure on the pen set above.
+Just look at the beautiful figure on the two pictured.
 Figured and a beautiful wood.
-Having hand turned a few ball point pens from the wood its a pleasure to turn and polish.
+Having hand turned a few ball point pens from the wood it’s a pleasure to turn and polish.

 Elm an open-pored hardwood darker than oak but not as dark as walnut.
 The pores will need filling if used for fine furniture.
-The Elm was once apart of the English countryside but now long gone, what we use now comes from America.
-This is a beautiful pen set made with Elm.
+The Elm was once a part of the English countryside but now long gone, what we use now comes from America.
+This is a luxury pen set made with Elm.

-Holly hard to come by and find that has been conditioned well.
-If not conditioned well the wood will appear a dirty grey colour.
+Holly scarce to find that has been conditioned well.
+If not conditioned well, the wood will appear a dirty grey colour.
 Difficult to get in any quantity because it grows so slowly.
-Dense and white this is used for turning or inlay banding with the American federal period a good example.
+Dense and white they use this for turning or inlay banding with the American federal period a good example.

 Iroko a coarse-grained wood suitable for external use.
-The Iroko pen a golden brown colour.
+The Iroko pens a golden brown colour.

-Kingwood Originally called Princes Wood, it was used in the 17th century by the French Kings for furniture.
-It makes a beautiful Kingwood pen with a nice figure.
+Kingwood Originally called Princes Wood, they used it in the 17th century on the furniture for French Kings.
+A beautiful wood with a nice figure.

 Lacewood when English woodworkers talk of this wood they are meaning quarter sawn London plane.
 Those from America may know other types of wood as lacewood.
-Two examples of these wooden pens are in the blog post – on handmade pens.
+Two examples of these pens are in the blog post – on pens and variety.

 Lignum Vitae the hardest commercially available wood (Bull oak from Australia is harder but not commercially available).
-Lignum vitae is also oily, so oily it was used as self-lubricating bearings on propeller shafts.
+Lignum vitae is also oily, so oily they used it as self-lubricating bearings on propeller shafts.
 Care needed when glueing for a good joint.
 This wood is also green so aside from pens it has its uses in wooden intarsia and other crafts.

 Lime a soft pale white/cream wood used by woodcarvers.
-Who would have thought it would make such a beautiful pen.
+Who would have thought it would make such a striking design?
 Lime being pale in colour makes it also good for intarsia.

 Mahogany African a close relation to Cuban mahogany and one of the three true mahoganies.
-The mahogany is not hard nor dense and is easy to work with sharp tools and takes a nice finish as on this wooden slimline pen.
+The mahogany is not hard nor dense and is easy to work with sharp tools and takes a nice finish.

-Masur Birch not a species, this wood is beautiful and one of my all-time favourites with the grain, the eyes of the pin holes and chatoyance there is lots going on with this wood.
-This Fountain Pen is stunning.
+Masur Birch not a species, this wood is beautiful and one of my all-time favourites with the grain, the eyes of the pinholes and chatoyance there are lots going on with this wood.
+The Fountain Pen is stunning.

-Padauk a beautiful dark red in colour, used by cabinet makers for furniture accents and liked by woodturners.
+Padauk a beautiful dark red, used by cabinetmakers for furniture accents and liked by woodturners.
 It is easy to work with but the open pores can make it hard work for pen turning.
-This particular Padauk pen is a nice example.
+This Padauk pen a nice example.

 Pau Rosa part of the rosewood family it is colourful and takes a nice finish.
 It is expensive and hard to get in any quantity.
 The Pau Rosa fountain Pen made with it is eye-catching and Unique.

 Thuya Burr one of my favourite woods for pen turning with so much figure and character in the grain.
-The colours and figure on this particular Thuya Burr fountain Pen are stunning.
+The colours and figure on these Thuya Pens just stunning.
 A dense wood so sharp tools and some skill required.

-Walnut American Black, a dark coloured hardwood with a nice figure, also easy to work with and finishes well.
-Here an American Black Walnut pen.
+Walnut American Black, a dark-coloured hardwood with a nice figure, also easy to work with and finishes well.
+Here an American Black Walnut design.

-Wenge an African wood chocolate and dark brown in colour used in high-class furniture and as a veneer.
+Wenge an African wood chocolate and dark brown used in high-class furniture and as a veneer.
 The wood sometimes difficult to work because it likes to splinter.
-A bit of care and thought needed for pens depending on the grain orientation and the finish.
+Care and thought needed for pens depending on the grain orientation and the finish.
 Some finishes may turn out jet black on the pen.
-If the grain is running in the wrong direction there is a possible solution in the blog post-treating the wood.
+If the grain is running in the wrong direction, there is a solution in the blog post-treating the wood.

 Zebrano or zebra wood gets the name from its resemblance to zebra stripes.
-Attention to where the grain goes is needed to make good pens showing figure.
+Attention to grain direction needed for pens showing figure.